DrFeederino/python_scripts/README.md

-# python_scripts
+# Python Scripts
-This is repo of my scripts I did to help myself automate some stuff or do somthing cool.
+This is repo of my scripts I did to help myself automate some stuff or do something cool.